List of Doctor Who episodes (1963–1989): Season 23 (1986)

 The whole season is titled as The Trial of a Time Lord, and is split into four segments.
-The segments are commonly referred to by their respective novelisation's titles (listed below) but the season was broadcast as one fourteen-part story and these titles did not appear on screen.
+The segments are commonly referred to by their respective novelisations' titles (listed below) but the season was broadcast as one fourteen-part story and these titles did not appear on screen.
 Episode length returned to 25 minutes, but with only fourteen episodes in the season, making the total running time of this season (and subsequent seasons) just over half of the previous seasons, going back to season 7.
 The season saw the departure of Peri and the introduction of Bonnie Langford as companion Mel Bush.